imagekit-developer/imagekit-nodejs/README.md

 The SDK provides a simple interface using the `.upload()` method to upload files to the ImageKit Media Library.
 It accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

 The `upload()` method requires at least the `file` and the `fileName` parameter to upload a file and returns a callback with the `error` and `result` as arguments.
 You can pass other parameters supported by the ImageKit upload API using the same parameter name as specified in the upload API documentation.
-For example, to specify tags for a file at the time of upload, use the `tags` parameter as specified in the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).
+For example, to set tags for a file at the upload time, use the `tags` parameter as defined in the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

 Sample usage
 ```js